nickbabcock/EU4.Savegame/README.md

 EU4.Savegame is licensed under MIT, so feel free to do whatever you want, as long as this license follows the code.

-## What happens when a new patch is released

-- Add a reprseentative savegame to the test suite
-- Try to fix breaking changes such that backward compatibility is still preserved
-- If compatbility canoot be saved, branch off old version
-  - Fix only major bugs in old version
-  - Main development continues with new version

 ## Mod compatibility

 Mods are of a huge importance to the community and likewise in this project.